 A hiring manager also wants to know if you can find motivation for yourself.
 No one is motivated to come to work 100% of the time.
 It’s normal to have days where you’d rather stay at home on the couch, but the job must get done, and consistency is what breeds results.
 They want to see if you have the means to deal with the low-motivation days, which shows you’re not a slacker.

-What hiring managers look for in an answer
+What hiring managers look for in an answer about how you stay motivated

 A hiring manager wants to hear you speak from the heart about why you chose this field and what keeps you coming back day after day.
 This is a chance to elaborate on why you want the job and what makes you the right fit.